22110026lehuyhoang/22110026lehuyhoang/submission_for_lab1_2.md

 2. **Goal:** You want to overflow the array buffer in such a way that the return address is overwritten with the address of secretFunc()

 - Step 1: Indentify the buffer size and offsets
   - The buffer `array` is 200 bytes, but you need to determine where the return address is stored relative to the start of the buffer.
+  - This can be done by trial and error, injecting a large enough input to identify when the overflow occurs.
+- Step 2: Find the Address of `secretFunc()`
+  - You can use a debugger (e.g., `gdb`) to find the address of `secretFunc()`.
+The address of this function will be injected into the return address location.
+Use `gdb` to compile and load the program:
+    ```ruby
+    gcc -g bof1.c -o bof1
+    gdb ./bof1
+    ```
+  - Inside `gdb`, find the address of `secretFunc()`
+    ```ruby
+    (gdb) disassemble secretFunc
+    ```
+  - This will give you the memory address where `secretFunc()` is stored.